howerj/libforth/readme.md

  - How comments should look like (literate and doxygen comments)
  - Tabs vs Spaces (use tabs)
  - Levels of indentation
- - Exceptions to the formatting rules (like the case statement in libforth.c)
  - Coding standards for Forth (stack comments, indentation, etcetera).
  - And much more.
 * Improve error handling by adding 'throw' and 'catch' to the virtual